cpondoc/SAT-Question-A-Day/README.md

 ## Description
 This is why I decided to create SAT Question a Day, where students can answer one math related SAT question each and every day to help them prepare for their upcoming test date.
 The mathematics is made sure to format just like a real test, and a short and succinct explanation of the correct answer follows.
 The process is meant to user-friendly, seamless, and educational.

+## Technology Used
+The following libraries were used to help create SAT Question a Day:
+1. Vue.js
+  - This was to help create the dynamic content.